Thursday, July 22, 2010

 Key of the Universe?
 Music is for the Dogs.

-After reading the article linked above (and below), I remembered a similar experience with my own canine pal.
+After reading the article linked below, I remembered a similar experience with my own canine pal.

 First, the story:

-I once had an opera coaching and had to bring along my pup, Liza Jane.
-She and I had slowly crawled through another Denver blizzard, tires slipping around corners and sliding through intersections, for this all-important prep rehearsal before a big audition.
-Just in case I got stuck somewhere in the snow, at least I knew poor Liza wouldn't be home alone!
+I once had an opera coaching and decided to bring along my pup, Liza Jane.
+We had slowly crawled through another Denver blizzard, tires slipping around corners and sliding through intersections, for this all-important prep rehearsal before a big audition.
+Just in case I got stuck somewhere in the snow, at least I knew poor Liza wouldn't be stuck home alone.

-Thirty minutes into rehearsal, Liza slept curled up on a make-shift "bed" (my heavy winter coat and oversized scarf piled on the floor), and my coach and I continued our intense work.
-One would forget the spotty mutt was even there, except for the occasional puppy snore.
+Thirty minutes into rehearsal, Liza was sleeping soundly curled up on a make-shift bed (the winter layers I'd shed from the icy trek piled in a corner), and my coach and I continued our intense work.
+We would've forgotten my spotty mutt was even there save for the occasional puppy snore.

 Key of the Universe?